bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_dfs_debug/Answers.md

 Describe the fixes you made to the Graph implementation here.

+graph.js - line 135
-graph.js - comment out line 135, as DFS uses stack which are LIFO and thus use push and pop.
+Comment out stack.shift() in dfs(), as DFS uses stack which are LIFO and thus use push and pop.

+app.js - line 66
+Change ctx.fillStyle = '#77f' to ctx.fillStyle = color, so that color will match vertex color from updateCanvasConnectedComponents()